gregjacobs/Autolinker.js/README.md

     - schemeMatches (boolean): `true` to match URLs found prefixed with a scheme, i.e. `http://google.com`, or `other+scheme://google.com`, `false` to prevent these types of matches.
-    - wwwMatches (boolean): `true` to match urls found prefixed with `'www.'`, i.e. `www.google.com`. `false` to prevent these types of matches.
-Note that if the URL had a prefixed scheme, and `schemeMatches` is true, it will still be linked.
-    - tldMatches: `true` to match URLs with known top level domains (.com, .net, etc.) that are not prefixed with a scheme or `'www.'`.
-Ex: `google.com`, `asdf.org/?page=1`, etc. `false` to prevent these types of matches.
+    - tldMatches: `true` to match URLs with known top level domains (.com, .net, etc.) that are not prefixed with a scheme (i.e. 'http://').
+Ex: `google.com`, `asdf.org/?page=1`, etc. Set to `false` to prevent these types of matches.
+    - ipV4Matches (boolean): `true` to match IPv4 addresses.
+Ex: `192.168.0.1`.
+      `false` to prevent these types of matches.
+Note that if the IP address had a prefixed scheme (such as 'http://'), and `schemeMatches` is true, it will still be linked.

-  Example usage: `urls: { schemeMatches: true, wwwMatches: true, tldMatches: false }`
+  Example usage: `urls: { schemeMatches: true, tldMatches: false, ipV4Matches: true }`

 - [email](http://gregjacobs.github.io/Autolinker.js/api/#!/api/Autolinker-cfg-email) : boolean<br />
   `true` to have email addresses auto-linked, `false` to skip auto-linking of